redpesk-core/afb-app-manager/docs/0-introduction.md

 - **sec-lsm-manager**: component that interact with the security module of linux (Smack)
 - **sec-cynagora**: component to manage permissions
+- **afmpkg-daemon**: component to install and remove packages of the framework
+- **redpesk**: RPM plugin in that interacts with afmpkg-daemon
 - **D-Bus** compliant to Cynagora: checks the permissions to deliver messages

 **In theory, the security framework/model is an implementation details